Seek Help From a Chicago Criminal Lawyer

 If you’re convicted on the charge of aggravated battery to a child, particularly if your crime involved use of a gun, you might never see the outside world again.
 You could spend the rest of your natural life in prison.
 You need the able and knowledgeable defense counsel of an adept Illinois defense attorney to ensure that you get a fair hearing in court and the minimum sentence the law will allow.

-Contact Chicago criminal attorney Michael Schmiege today for a free and confidential consultation/case evaluation to discuss your case.
+Contact Chicago criminal attorney Matthew Chivari today for a free and confidential consultation/case evaluation to discuss your case.
 Call today.